Cliff collapse

 Following extreme coastal weather and natural erosion in April 2024, a cliff collapse occurred below Marks Park on the Bondi coastal walk, taking some of the walkway with it.

-We ask for the community’s patience as we undertake this dangerous and complicated work along a highly exposed and difficult to access area of our coastline.
+We thank the community for its patience as we undertake this dangerous and complicated work along a highly exposed and difficult to access area of our coastline.

 Frequently asked questions